 Wise people never use public wireless, as the signal is rarely password-protected there.
 Use a hotspot on your phone instead.
 Hotspots can be password-protected easily, and the signal is much harder to detect as it is constantly jumping between towers.

-2. Connect to Internet through Tor and VPN
+2. Connect to the Internet through Tor and VPN

 The Tor network, a sophisticated proxy system, redirects your network traffic from one hidden server to another, making it untraceable, as websites and email recipients won’t be able to see your true location or online activity.
 VPN allows hiding / changing IP address for achieving absolute anonymity.